Prices from £18.99

 Always wash your hands before and after applying Xyloproct.

 All medicines carry the risk of side effects, though not everyone gets them.
-Understanding the risks associated with your medicines and remaining vigilant of changes which could be caused by the medicine is vital to your care.
+Understanding the risks associated with your medicines is vital to your healthcare.

 Xyloproct is not suitable for everyone.
 Before you take Xyloproct, speak to your doctor or pharmacist if: